|Use your mouse

 known for her novels, children's books, poetry and essays, which have been published

 in Canada and in Japan.
-She is also an activist.
-She was instrumental in influencing
+She is also an activist who was instrumental in influencing

 the Canadian government in their settlement with Japanese Canadians for loss of

 liberty and property in Canada during World War ll.
-She is a member of the
+In 1986 she became a

-was appointed head of the history department from 1965 to 1974.
-She produced several
+was head of the History Department from 1965 to 1974.
+She served as

 works which enlighten readers on the history of British Columbia.
 She was a major

 contributor to the Dictionary of Canadian Biography.
 She would also serve